remnrem/luna-doc/docs/merge/merge.md

 - Basic type enforcement checks on values

-- Count missing data for each variable
+- Counts missing data for each variable

 - Data-dictionary only needs to specify root (long-format) variables (e.g. `PSD` not `PSD.B_SIGMA_CH_C3_SS_N2`)

 - Throws an error if a variable is present but not described in the dictionary

-- Filename specifies the order of factors in variable names

-- Option for adding file-specific factors, e.g. SS based on filename

 - Columns can be in any order across datasets

-- All variables must be in the data dictionary, but different individuals need not all have the same variables in each file (missing data will be indicated in the output)
+- Even in strict mode, all variables must be in the data dictionary, but different individuals need not all have the same variables in each file (missing data will be indicated in the output)